agunde406/rust-crypto/README.md

 extern crate crypto;
 ```

-## Contributions

-Contributions are extremely welcome.
-The most significant needs are help
-adding documentation, implementing new algorithms,
-and general cleanup and improvement of the code.
-By submitting a pull request you are agreeing to
-make you work available under the license
-terms of the Rust-Crypto project.

 ## License

-Rust-Crypto is dual licensed under the MIT and Apache 2.0 licenses, the same licenses
+Rust-Crypto is dual licensed under the MIT and Apache 2.0 licenses, the same
-as the Rust compiler.
+licenses as the Rust compiler.

 ## Algorithms

-Rust-Crypto already supports a significant number of algorithms and with your help
-it will support even more in the future.
-Currently supported algorithms include:

-* AES
-* Bcrypt
-* BLAKE2b
-* BLAKE2s
-* Blowfish
-* ChaCha20
-* Curve25519
-* ECB, CBC, and CTR block cipher modes
-* Ed25519
-* Fortuna
-* Ghash
-* HC128
-* HMAC
-* MD5
-* PBKDF2
-* PKCS padding for CBC block cipher mode
-* Poly1305
-* RC4
-* RIPEMD-160
-* Salsa20 and XSalsa20
-* Scrypt
-* Sha1
 * Sha2 (All fixed output size variants)
-* Sha3
-* Sosemanuk
-* Whirlpool